 In the United States, people typically average approximately 48 working weeks in a year.
 Let’s look at how we came to that number.
 First, there are 52 weeks in a calendar year, and all 52 weeks are usually workweeks for US businesses.

 From those 52 weeks, you can deduct two weeks for holiday, sick, or personal leave.
-So, that brings the working weeks in a year down to 50.
+This will bring the working weeks in a year down to 50.
 While not every company offers leave time, many of them do.